spencertipping/canard/boot.md

 At the same time, however, we want to avoid the overhead that comes with the second layer of indirection intrinsic to indirect threading.
-The easiest way to do this, assuming that we're willing to be arbitrarily hackish (which I am), is to simply update the calling address to remove the indirection.
+The easiest way to do this, assuming that we're willing to be arbitrarily hackish (which I am), is to simply update the calling address to remove the indirection [1].
 So we end up with code that looks like this:

     e8 xx xx xx xx                <- xx xx xx xx points to the symbol table entry xx xx xx xx:
-      movl $yy yy yy yy, %eax     <- absolute address of yy yy yy yy subq (%rsp), %rax           <- make it relative to the calling address movl %eax, -4(%rsp)         <- go back and fix up the address jmp -5(%rsp)                <- and use the new and improved jump
+      movzxl $yy yy yy yy, %eax   <- absolute address of yy yy yy yy subq (%rsp), %rax           <- make it relative to the calling address movl %eax, -4(%rsp)         <- go back and fix up the address jmp -5(%rsp)                <- and use the new and improved jump